-Health-care The services you get when you are sick or need to see a doctor or nurse to keep healthy.
+Health-care The services you get when you are sick or need to see the doctor.
+Canada has free health-care, but sadly not everyone gets treated fairly.

 - 23 We call on all governments in Canada to make more jobs for Aboriginal people in health-care, and in Aboriginal communities.
 All people with jobs in health-care need to know about Aboriginal people and their cultures. - 24 We call on all medicine and health schools in Canada to make sure students learn about Aboriginal people, cultures, and health needs.